 - Data transferred between Availability Zones for DB cluster replication is free.

 - For data transferred between an Amazon EC2 instance and Amazon Aurora DB instance in different Availability Zones of the same Region, Amazon EC2 Regional Data Transfer charges apply.

 Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.
-For customers with a Japanese billing address, use of AWS is subject to Japanese Consumption Tax.
+For customers with a billing address in Japan, use of AWS is subject to Japanese Consumption Tax.
 Learn more.